Albright: 'No done deal' as Israel, Syria prepare to meet

 Syria contends that the late Israeli Prime Minister Yitzhak Rabin agreed during lower-level peace talks that stalled in 1996 to return the Golan, a water-rich region that overlooks the upper Jordan River valley.

 In those discussions, Syrian and Israeli military leaders sketched out demilitarized zones on either side of a still- undetermined border.

 Israel has expressed a willingness to return to the 1923 borders between Syria and what was then Palestine.
 The older borders grant Israel several square miles of territory it says Syria encroached upon between that date and 1967.
 Israel was created in 1948.

 Support for Barak's position is shaky within his coalition government -- some of his ministers oppose returning any of the Golan to Syria.

 Barak likely will talk about the other issues before addressing the return of the territory.
-He has vowed he would sign no agreement unless it would strengthen Israel's security and bring it greater prosperity.
-He has also promised to bring any peace agreement to a vote in a national referendum.
+He promised Sunday that he would sign no agreement that did not enhance Israel's security and bring it greater prosperity.
+He has promised to bring any peace agreement to a vote in a national referendum.

 Knesset - The Israeli Parliament

 © 2001 Cable News Network.
 All Rights Reserved.|

 Terms under which this service is provided to you.